MohamedRafiki/supplier-selection-optimization/docs/project_charter.md

 Currently, comparing suppliers across these different dimensions can be challenging when the decision relies on individual criteria or subjective judgment.
 Selecting a supplier based mainly on purchase price may result in higher quality issues, delivery delays, supply disruptions, or increased operational risk.

 This project addresses the need for a structured and data-driven approach to evaluate supplier performance and support objective supplier selection decisions for spare parts.

+## 3. Main Question

+How can AtlasMotion Industries objectively select the most suitable supplier for industrial spare parts by balancing cost, quality, delivery performance, reliability, and supply risk?